Freemium Pricing Strategy: When It Works for SaaS

 | Median time to convert (trial) | 7–14 days | B2B SaaS | Totango 2023 |

 The gap between freemium and trial conversion rates is stark.
 A free trial with a credit card requirement converts 5–25x better than freemium.
-The tradeoff is reach: freemium captures far more top-of-funnel users.
+The tradeoff is reach: freemium pricing captures far more top-of-funnel users.

-NoNoiseMetrics uses a freemium model (free up to €10k MRR) because the marginal cost per free user is negligible and the upgrade trigger is clear: you outgrow the cap.
+NoNoiseMetrics uses a freemium pricing model (free up to €10k MRR) because the marginal cost per free user is negligible and the upgrade trigger is clear: you outgrow the cap.
 That decision was deliberate, not default.
 A strategy like penetration pricing would have been wrong for our market.

 FAQ

-What is a good freemium conversion rate?
+What is a good freemium pricing conversion rate?

-Industry benchmarks put a healthy freemium conversion rate between 2% and 5% for SaaS products (OpenView 2023).
+Industry benchmarks put a healthy freemium pricing conversion rate between 2% and 5% for SaaS products (OpenView 2023).
 Developer tools and highly technical products often see rates closer to 1–2%.
 If you are below 1%, your free tier is likely too generous or your upgrade trigger is unclear.

-Is freemium better than a free trial?
+Is freemium pricing better than a free trial?

 Neither is universally better.
-Freemium maximizes reach and works for products with viral loops and low marginal cost.
+Freemium pricing maximizes reach and works for products with viral loops and low marginal cost.
 Free trials maximize conversion velocity and work for higher-value B2B products.
 The right choice depends on your TAM, your marginal cost per user, and whether your product has a natural upgrade trigger.

-Median conversion time for freemium SaaS users is 30–90 days (OpenView 2023), compared to 7–14 days for free trial users (Totango 2023).
-Some freemium products see conversion windows stretching to 6–12 months, which means you need enough runway to survive the wait.
+Median conversion time for freemium pricing SaaS users is 30–90 days (OpenView 2023), compared to 7–14 days for free trial users (Totango 2023).
+Some products see conversion windows stretching to 6–12 months, which means you need enough runway to survive the wait.

-Does freemium work for bootstrapped SaaS?
+Does freemium pricing work for bootstrapped SaaS?

-Track your free-to-paid conversion rate in NoNoiseMetrics — see exactly when free users convert.
+Track your free-to-paid conversion rate in NoNoiseMetrics, see exactly when free users convert.
 Free up to €10k MRR →

 Free Tool